View on GitHub

 and in another item you may have just only a flat string.

-It’s up to the consumer to decode and handle the data, based on the type field.
+It’s up to the consumer to decode and handle the data, maybe based on the type field (see Item types below).

 An item has also a mandatory title field, that can be searched for and is NOT encrypted: do not use it for storing sensitive information.